-Day 5: Spinach-Apple Juice (find recipe here)
+Day 5: Spinach-Apple Juice (find the recipe here)

 Fun Fact: The spinach in this juice provides a healthy dose of vitamin K, which helps keep your bones strong.

-Day 6: Ginger-Beet Juice (find recipe here)
+Day 6: Ginger-Beet Juice (find the recipe here)

 Fun Fact: Drinking beet juice before a workout may increase your stamina by boosting blood flow, which gets your muscles the fuel and oxygen they need.

-Day 7: Carrot-Orange Juice (find recipe here)
+Day 7: Carrot-Orange Juice (find the recipe here)